General Maintenance

 Light Bulbs - Per the lease, Residents are responsible for changing bulbs after moving in.
 These usually include but are not limited to standard bulbs, vanity bulbs (usually in bathrooms), and ceiling fan bulbs.
 Please attempt to replace bulbs in fixtures with the same kind being mindful to match wattage to avoid any potential electrical issues.
 Wattage information is usually written on the bulb.
 BRE will replace lights in exterior and common areas as well as specialty bulbs such as fluorescent and fixed led fixtures.

 Locks and Keypad Codes - Most of our units have keypad locks.
 The code to the keypad is treated as a key.
 Do not give this code away to anyone.
-Keypad code changes can be requested at any time for a $45.00 fee.
+Keypad code changes can be requested at any time, but you will be charged the labor rate to do so.

 Heating - Do not set HVAC unit below 60 degrees in cold months/temperatures and especially do not turn them off.
 Having your heat set below 60 or off in cold/freezing temperatures can result in frozen pipes which can burst and cause thousands of dollars of property and personal damage that will be the responsibility of the resident to pay.